lukshyaganjoo/lukshyaganjoo.github.io/_posts/2023-05-12-writers-block.md

 ---
 layout: post
-title: a first hand experience with writers block
+title: a first-hand account of writer's block
+date: 2023-05-12 15:53:00-0400
+description: coming up with an excuse for my recent inactivity
+tags: essays
 ---

-# a first hand experience with writers block

 'Hello there'